PI-Victor/node-ex/README.md

 # node-ex
-An opinionated NodeJS application that uses [expressjs](https://expressjs.com/).
+An opinionated NodeJS application that uses [ExpressJS](https://expressjs.com/).

-__The structure of this application reflects only the easiest way the author found to get started with a js application and could be lacking or not reflect best practices__.
+_The structure of this application reflects the easiest way the author found to get started with a js application and could be lacking or not reflect best practices_.

 Some other, more comprehensive, NodeJS examples can be found on [Github](https://github.com/mschwarzmueller/nodejs-basics-tutorial).